-The course content will cover the Enlightenment ideas that led to revolutions in Europe and the Americas, the rise of nation states, and the cultural, economic, and political roots of the Modern world.
+In this course, students will cover the Enlightenment ideas that led to revolutions in Europe and the Americas, the rise of nation states, and the cultural, economic, and political roots of the modern world.
 Additionally, students study the 19th century reform movements, Great Depression, World War I, World War II, and the Cold War.
 Finally, students will examine self-determination movements throughout the 20th Century.
 Emphasis is placed on study and organizational skills expository writing, close reading of non-fiction and fiction texts, and a survey of world geography.
+Students will accomplish the learning concepts of this course through the use of novels, document based questions, films, documentaries, and discussion.
+The curriculum is aligned with the Massachusetts History and Social Studies Frameworks.